smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

     .setRpcSpecVersion(new SDL.rpc.structs.SdlMsgVersion()
         .setMajorVersion(5)
         .setMinorVersion(0)) // An *optional* parameter that limits the RPC spec versions you can understand to the provided version *or below*.
-    .setHandledRpcs(<#Array of FunctionIDs#>) // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications.
+    .setHandledRpcs([]) // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications.
-    .setMediaServiceManifest(<#Code#>); // Covered Below
+    .setMediaServiceManifest(mediaManifest); // Covered Below
 ```
 !@